Tribe of Dan: Claims of descent from Dan

 Some of the Ethiopian Jews, also known as Beta Israel, claim descent from the Tribe of Dan, whose members migrated south along with members of the tribes of Gad, Asher, and Naphtali, into the Kingdom of Kush, now Ethiopia and Sudan, during the destruction of the First Temple.
 This position is supported by former Sephardic Chief Rabbi Ovadia Yosef.
 They are said to have fought with the natives.

 Characteristics

-Their primary trade characteristic was seafaring, unusual for the Israelite tribes.
+The primary characteristic of the tribe of Dan was seafaring.
 In the Song of Deborah the tribe is said to have stayed on their ships with their belongings.